frizatch/MaptimeScratch/WebMapping_201904.md

 Now that you have a local server running, open the *index.html* file (or open this file from within Brackets using the Live Preview).
 See what happens!
 Change up your tiles and pick a map style you like.

-Keyboard shortcuts for commenting out code: There are different ways to quickly comment out lines of code or reinstate them.
-In Atom on a mac, use "command /" after highlighting your lines of interest.
+There are different keyboard shortcuts to quickly comment out lines of code or reinstate them!
+In Atom on a mac, for example, use "command /" after highlighting your lines of interest.

 **Adding our own data!**